-So just how can you re-adjust your blood sugar and ditch those sugar cravings?
+How can you re-adjust your blood sugar and ditch those sugar cravings?

-Marilyn reveals that even if you don’t add sugar to your tea and/or coffee, you can still be consuming around 46 teaspoons of sugar every day simply because it is added (and hidden) in so many food; both sweet and savoury.
+Marilyn reveals that even if you don’t add sugar to your tea and/or coffee, you can still be consuming around 46 teaspoons of sugar every day simply because it is added (and hidden) in so many foods; both sweet and savoury.

 Whilst banishing sweet food in a bid to rid yourself of sweet-tooth cravings might sound odd and if we’re honest, far too much of a challenge, Marilyn does add that small, frequent meals (no more than three hours apart), are another important part of keeping blood sugar balanced.
 Eating this often almost doesn’t allow your body time to actually build up a craving in the first place.